voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :g/TITLE/ m+1 ............ moves down lines with TITLE
     :m+ ...................... move current line to line below

-This is one antipattern
+This is one anti pattern

     1 - Instead of jumping to the line
     2 - pressing yy
     3 - jumping back (even using Ctrl-o, which browse back in the jumplist)

-Another common antipattern is closing a file to reopen vim with an empty buffer, you can simply:
+Another common anti pattern is closing a file to reopen vim with an empty buffer, you can simply:

     :bd!